MiqaSurya/early_autism_detection/context.md

 **Platform**: Web application (responsive design for all devices)

-**Vision & Goals**: AEDCompanion is designed to help parents and caregivers identify potential early signs of autism spectrum disorder (ASD) through a structured questionnaire, provide immediate AI-powered information about autism, and locate nearby diagnostic centers and treatment facilities.
-The app aims to bridge the gap between initial concerns and professional help by providing reliable resources in a simple, accessible interface.
+**Vision & Goals**: AEDCompanion is designed to help parents and caregivers identify potential signs of autism spectrum disorder (ASD) across different developmental stages through age-appropriate questionnaires.
+The app provides immediate AI-powered information about autism and helps locate nearby diagnostic centers and treatment facilities.
+Our goal is to support families throughout their journey, from initial screening to ongoing support, by providing reliable resources in a simple, accessible interface.

 **Primary Use Case**:
-1. Parents noticing developmental differences in their child (ages 18 months - 5 years)
+1. Parents and caregivers screening children (ages 12 months - 18 years) using age-specific assessment tools
-2. Caregivers wanting to understand autism symptoms better
+2. Healthcare providers using the platform as a preliminary screening tool
-3. Individuals seeking nearby autism support services
+3. Families seeking age-appropriate resources and nearby support services
+4. Educational professionals looking for autism screening tools and resources

 **Authentication Requirements**:
 - Email/password signup and login via Supabase Auth